Peaceful paradise waterfalls cascading through lush forest at Plitvice Lakes National Park, Croatian UNESCO World Heritage site, Croatia

 Lower Lakes Boardwalk Circuit

 The most dramatic section features turquoise pools separated by travertine barriers creating countless small waterfalls.
 Wooden walkways hover inches above crystal-clear water where you can see trout swimming below.
 Start at Entrance 1, walk to Veliki Slap, then loop back via boardwalks—2-3 hours.
-Gets crowded 10am-4pm; arrive at 7am opening for magical sunrise experience alone on boardwalks.
+Gets crowded 10:00–16:00; arrive at opening (in peak season this can be as early as 7am—hours vary seasonally) for magical sunrise experience alone on boardwalks.

 Upper Lakes & Mirror Reflections